Chemical oxygen demand: Using potassium dichromate

 Potassium dichromate is a strong oxidizing agent under acidic conditions.
 Acidity is usually achieved by the addition of sulfuric acid.
 The reaction of potassium dichromate with organic compounds is given by:

 where $d = 2n/3 + a/6 - b/3 - c/2$.
 Most commonly, a 0.25 N solution of potassium dichromate is used for COD determination, although for samples with COD below 50 mg/L, a lower concentration of potassium dichromate is preferred.

 In the process of oxidizing the organic substances found in the water sample, potassium dichromate is reduced (since in all redox reactions, one reagent is oxidized and the other is reduced), forming Cr3+.
-The amount of Cr3+ is determined after oxidization is complete, and is used as an indirect measure of the organic contents of the water sample.
+The amount of Cr3+ is determined after oxidization is complete and is used as an indirect measure of the organic contents of the water sample.

 Measurement of excess

-For all organic matter to be completely oxidized, an excess amount of potassium dichromate (or any oxidizing agent) must be present.
-Once oxidation is complete, the amount of excess potassium dichromate must be measured to ensure that the amount of Cr3+ can be determined with accuracy.
+An excess amount of potassium dichromate (or any oxidizing agent) must be present for all organic matter to be completely oxidized.
+Once oxidation is complete, the amount of excess potassium dichromate must be measured to ensure that the amount of Cr3+ can be accurately determined.
 To do so, the excess potassium dichromate is titrated with ferrous ammonium sulfate (FAS) until all of the excess oxidizing agent has been reduced to Cr3+.
-Typically, the oxidation-reduction indicator ferroin is added during this titration step as well.
+Typically, the oxidation-reduction indicator ferroin is added during this titration step.
 Once all the excess dichromate has been reduced, the ferroin indicator changes from blue-green to a reddish brown.
-The amount of ferrous ammonium sulfate added is equivalent to the amount of excess potassium dichromate added to the original sample.
-Note: Ferroin indicator is bright red from commercially prepared sources, but when added to a digested sample containing potassium dichromate it exhibits a green hue.
-During the titration the color of the indicator changes from a green hue to a bright blue hue to a reddish brown upon reaching the endpoint.
+The amount of ferrous ammonium sulfate added is equivalent to excess potassium dichromate added to the original sample.
+Note: Ferroin indicator is bright red from commercially prepared sources, but it exhibits a green hue when added to a digested sample containing potassium dichromate.
+During the titration, the color of the indicator changes from a green hue to a bright blue hue and then to a reddish brown upon reaching the endpoint.
 Ferroin indicator changes from red to pale blue when oxidized.